SettleAPI/settle-api-description/docs/Documentation/1. Introduction/09-shortlinks.md

 To create a Short Dynamic Link, make an HTTP POST request to the dynamiclinks endpoint, specifying the ShortLink in the `shortLink` parameter and the environment in environment parameter.

+To create Short Dynamic Links for testing, use `"environment": "sandbox"`.

 ```http title="Example"
 POST https://dynamiclinks.settle.dev/api/create/
 Content-Type: application/json